 E.L.
-4.3- Financial Planning and Budgeting

-Executive Created/ Amended: May 2016
+4.3- Financial Planning and Budgeting Executive Limitations Created/ Amended: May 2016, May 2023 Linitations Monitoring Schedule: See B.C.R.
+1.4.8

-Limitations Monitoring Schedule: Annually: December

 4.3.
-Financial planning for any fiscal year or the remaining part of any fiscal year will not deviate materially from Board's Ends priorities, or risk fiscal jeopardy.
+Financial planning for any fiscal year or the remaining part of any fiscal year will not deviate materially from Board's Ends priorities, risk fiscal jeopardy, or fail to be derived from a multi-year plan.